-See Holley v.
+See Hearden v.
+Windsor Redding Care Center, LLC (2024) 103 Cal.App.5th 1010, 1020 (Hearden) (arbitration agreement signed by relative but not by decedent was insufficient to establish agency relationship; though signatories "stated in the agreements that they were authorized to act as decedents' agents . . . a person does not become an agent of another merely by unilaterally saying so"); Holley v.
 Silverado Senior Living Management, Inc. (2020) 53 Cal.App.5th 197 (temporary conservators cannot bind conservatee to arbitration agreement absent consent or lack-of-capacity ruling); Bartlett Care, supra, 39 Cal.App.5th at pp. 318-320 (trial court had discretion to deny skilled nursing facility's motion to compel arbitration where the patient's daughter, who executed the arbitration agreement, credibly declared that her mother never authorized her to execute the agreement); Valentine v.
-Plum Healthcare Group, LLC (2019) 37 Cal.App.5th 1076 (patient's husband was not an authorized agent capable of binding wife to arbitration agreement he purported to sign on her behalf); Hutcheson v.
-Eskaton FountainWood Lodge (2017) 17 Cal.App.5th 937, 941 (residential care facility cannot enforce arbitration agreement executed by dementia care patient's sister, who was her attorney-infact for personal care matters, because it knew that the patient's niece was her health care power of attorney with priority authority to make health care decisions); see also Carter v.
+Plum Healthcare Group, LLC (2019) 37 Cal.App.5th 1076 (patient's husband was not an authorized agent capable of binding wife to arbitration agreement he purported to sign on her behalf); see also Carter v.
 Foothill Nursing Company Partnership (Oct.
 25, 2023, B322557) 2023 WL 7013387, p. \3 & fn.
 5 [nonpub. opn.] (son's signing of arbitration agreement for his father did not bind his father because there was insufficient evidence of agency; son's signing of arbitration agreement on his own behalf was binding because absence of agency relationship "has no bearing on whether [the son] can be bound by the agreement in his individual capacity"); L.L. v.
 Orinda Care Center, LLC (Dec.
 1, 2021, A163601) 2021 WL 5822186, at pp. \1, \5, \7 (L.L.) [nonpub. opn.] (daughter's signing of the arbitration agreement when admitting her mother, who was "'half unconscious'" at the time, into care did not bind the mother because there was insufficient evidence of agency or ratification); Phillips v.
 Villa Del Rey Manor, Inc. (Feb.
 27, 2019, C083116) 2019 WL 948741, at p. \1 [nonpub. opn.] (medical malpractice claim not subject to arbitration where son with legal, but not healthcare, power of attorney purported to execute the arbitration agreement on his mother's behalf).